 Our expenses are generally denominated in the currencies in which our operations are located, which is primarily in the United States and Israel.
 We make payments to vendors for research and development services with payments denominated in foreign currencies, including the Israeli New Shekel and Euro.
 We are subject to foreign currency transaction gains or losses on our payments denominated in foreign currencies.
-During the period from January 18, 2018 (inception) to December 31, 2018 foreign currency transaction gains and losses were not material.
-To date, we have not had a formal hedging program with respect to foreign currency.
+To date, foreign currency transaction gains and losses have not been material and we have not had a formal hedging program with respect to foreign currency.
 A 10% increase or decrease in currency exchange rates would not have a material effect on our financial results.